 UNIX or Linux: The user that connects to the backup server.
 The user must be able to connect with SSH.

 Windows: The user must be able to connect to Remote PowerShell.

 The format in which the backup server expects dates and times.

 You can select from the example formats listed or enter a custom format.
 More information about editing the date and the time format is available.

 Server Time Zone

 The URL of the backup server API.
 For example: https://netbackupserver:1556.

 The domain type for the user.
 Allowed values are

-Physical path on the master server of the NetBackup commands.
+Physical path on the backup server of the NetBackup commands.
 You only need to enter this path if NetBackup is not installed in the default location.
 On a UNIX system the default value is

 NetBackup Temporary Folder